Extracting Database Access-Control Policies From Web Applications: Acknowledgments

 \paragraph{Where handwritten policies reveal too much} But not all relaxations by the human policy-writer are benign.
 When we compared the extracted Autolab policy against the handwritten one, we found that the latter granted course assistants access to five types of records in a ``disabled'' course, when the application's logic states that only \emph{instructors} should have access.
 Such an erroneous policy, if enforced, would allow a future code change to leak sensitive data to course assistants.

 \paragraph{Where handwritten policies reveal too little} Unexpectedly, there is also information revealed by the extracted policy but not by the handwritten one.
-To investigate, we used Blockaid to check whether each extracted view is allowed as a query under the handwritten policy and found that: \begin{itemize} \item The handwritten \diaspora policy failed to reveal the pod of a ``remote'' person and data for \texttt{MentionedInPost} and \texttt{MentionedInComment} notifications. \item The handwritten Autolab policy overlooked granting instructors access to all attachments in their courses. \end{itemize} Enforcing a policy with oversights like these would disrupt normal application function by denying legitimate data accesses from the application.
+To investigate, we used Blockaid to check whether each extracted view is allowed as a query under the handwritten policy.
+We found that: \begin{itemize} \item The handwritten \diaspora policy failed to reveal the pod of a ``remote'' person and data for \texttt{MentionedInPost} and \texttt{MentionedInComment} notifications. \item The handwritten Autolab policy overlooked granting instructors access to all attachments in their courses. \end{itemize} Enforcing a policy with such oversights would disrupt application functionality by denying legitimate data accesses.

-\paragraph{A defective access check} While reviewing the extracted Autolab policy, we noticed that the \texttt{assessments.exam} column was never checked in the submissions-related views.
-This was suspicious, as we knew that Autolab prohibited students from downloading prior exam submissions.
+\paragraph{A defective access check} While reviewing the extracted Autolab policy, we noticed that none of the submissions-related views checked the \texttt{assessments.exam} column.
+This was suspicious because Autolab is supposed to prohibit students from downloading prior exam submissions.

 It turned out that we had introduced a bug years earlier when adapting Autolab for access control.
-To manage the sensitive columns in the \texttt{assessments} table, we used the \texttt{lazy\_column} gem~\cite{lazycolumn} to defer fetching these columns until needed.
-But when specifying columns to lazy-load, we mistakenly used the column's query method name \texttt{exam?} instead of its actual name \texttt{exam}; this altered the \texttt{exam?} method to always return \texttt{nil} (interpreted as false).
-So a correct-looking access check in the controller code was rendered a no-op due to a misuse of external library elsewhere in the codebase--- a subtle bug that we discovered only from the extracted policy.
+When configuring the \texttt{lazy\_column} gem~\cite{lazycolumn} to defer loading sensitive fields, we mistakenly listed the column using its query method name \texttt{exam?} instead of its actual name \texttt{exam}.
+This caused the gem to override \texttt{exam?} to always return \texttt{nil} (which is falsy), silently disabling the exam-check logic.
+So a correct-looking access check was rendered a no-op due to a misuse of an external library elsewhere in the codebase--- a subtle bug that we discovered only after reviewing the policy extracted by \name.